AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 ## :scroll: Introduction

-This repository is a guide for using NVIDIA GPU's on Windows (WSL2) and Linux (Ubuntu) and MacOs GPU's'
+This repository is a guide for using NVIDIA GPU's on Windows (WSL2) and Linux (Ubuntu) and MacOs GPU's with TensorFlow.

-.
 It is a step-by-step guide for setting up the environment and running the code on the GPU.
 The repository is divided into two parts, Windows (WSL2) and Linux (Ubuntu).

 ## :computer: Setup